fullmetalbrackets/blog/src/content/blog/remove-casaos-zimaboard-upgrade-debian-12.md

 ---
 title: "How to remove CasaOS from a ZimaBoard and upgrade to Debian 12 Bookworm"
 description: "ZimaBoard is an x86 single board server that comes running Debian 11 Bullseye and CasaOS.
 It's a cool little machine, but after a few months I realizes I don't like CasaOS.
 Nothing against it, I'm just set in my way of doing things, and their GUI was limiting some of my options.
-In this post I'll explain how to remove CasaOS and then upgrade to the latest version of Debian.
+In this post I'll explain how to remove CasaOS and then upgrade to the latest version of Debian."
-"
-pubDate: 2025-02-05
+pubDate: 2025-02-10
 tags:
   - self-hosting
 ---